timomwa/propertycloner/README.md

 		electricCarConvert.setLbTorque( 590 );

-As you can see above, no need explicitly call the getters and setter methods of any  class, except for the values that have `@Ignore` annotation.
+As you can see above, no need to explicitly call the getters and setter methods of any class, except for the values that have `@Ignore` annotation.

-This should save you time when refactoing legacy code.
+This should save you time when refactoring legacy code.